 “Oaky huh?”
 Amanda asked with a smirk, “And just what do I taste like?”

-Duncan shifted in his seat with an uncomfortable expression, he cleared his throat and nodded at Buffy, “Yes, well...
+Duncan shifted, suddenly uncomfortable in his seat, and cleared his throat awkwardly before nodding at Buffy, “Yes, well...
 I had noticed that sometimes you feel... less safe to be around.”

 MacLeod was already beginning to feel it?
 But then with the number of heads he had taken, especially recently, that wasn’t particularly surprising.
 He had amassed as much power as Amanda in less than half the time.
 Duncan’s instincts were beginning to recognise what he wouldn’t consciously sense for another few centuries, telling him when there’s someone powerful about, someone dangerous.